ibm-cloud-docs/vpc/nlb-about.md

 ## Use case: High traffic volume
 {: #nlb-use-case-1}

-The following diagram illustrates how IBM Cloud Network Load Balancer supports sudden high volume inbound TCP requests.
+The following diagram illustrates how {{site.data.keyword.cloud_notm}} Network Load Balancer supports sudden high volume inbound TCP requests.
 Notice that the network load balancer supports a static IP address, not proxies.

-Often times a client might submit a request that is fairly small with little performance hit on the load balancer; however, the information returned from the backend targets (VSI or container workloads) can be significant.
+Often times a client might submit a request that is fairly small with little performance hit on the load balancer; however, the information that is returned from the back-end targets (VSI or container workloads) can be significant.
 With Direct Server Return (DSR), the information is sent directly back to the clients, thus minimizing latency and optimizing performance.

 ![Network load balancer traffic flow](images/nlb-use-case.png)

 ## Use case: Multi-zone network load balancer reference architecture
 {: #nlb-use-case-2}

-The following diagram illustrates how you can deploy IBM Cloud Network Load Balancer to support multiple zones.
+The following diagram illustrates how you can deploy {{site.data.keyword.cloud_notm}} Network Load Balancer to support multiple zones.
 This deployment scenario requires the use of the global load balancer option in [IBM Cloud Internet Services (CIS)](/docs/cis?topic=cis-set-up-and-configure-your-load-balancers).

-A common deployment you may want to leverage is the network load balancer’s performance through Direct Server Return (DSR) and deploy the workloads in multiple zones to increase their availability.
+A common deployment that you might want to leverage is the network load balancer’s performance through Direct Server Return (DSR) and deploy the workloads in multiple zones to increase their availability.
 Combining the network and global load balancers can provide this capability.

 ![Multi-zone network load balancer](images/nlb_glb.png)